- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Nauru is not the right choice for investors who need Schengen, US, UK, or Canada visa-free access as a primary requirement.
 For those needs, a Caribbean programme — particularly St. Kitts, Dominica, or Grenada — provides materially better passport utility, at higher cost.
 Mirabello Consultancy will always recommend the programme that matches your actual objectives, not the one with the highest margin.
 If Nauru is not the right fit for you, we will tell you and explain why.

-What Are the Most Common Questions About Nauru CBI?
+Frequently Asked Questions About Nauru CBI?

 Is the Nauru ECRCP a legitimate, government-run programme?